-Current membership includes some 81 publishers' organisations from approximately 69 countries.
-This includes the international regional publisher associations from Latin America (GIE), the Arab countries (APU), Africa (APNET), and Europe (FEP), as well as specialist publishers associations such as the International Association of Scientific, Technical, and Medical Publishers (STM) and the International Federation of Scholarly Publishers (IFSP).
+Current membership includes some 83 publishers' organisations from approximately 69 countries.
+This includes the international regional publisher associations from Latin America (GIE), the Arab countries (APU), Africa (APNET), and Europe (FEP), as well as specialist publishers associations such as the Association of University Presses, the International Association of Scientific, Technical, and Medical Publishers (STM) and the International Federation of Scholarly Publishers (IFSP).

 In principle, IPA membership is open to national, and international regional or specialist publishers' associations which:

-Regular Membership may be granted to national publishers associations representing to the fullest extent possible the publishers of their country.
-Regular Members pay an annual subscription determined for each Regular Member by the General Assembly from time to time.
-Regular Members take part in the work of the Association.
+Full Membership may be granted to national publishers associations representing to the fullest extent possible the publishers of their country.
+Full Members pay an annual subscription determined for each Full Member by the General Assembly from time to time.
+Full Members take part in the work of the Association.

 Associate Membership may be granted to international regional publishers' organisations and international publishers organisations with specialised publishing interests.

-We kindly ask all to complete a basic questionnaire on their activities; this is available from the IPA Secretariat.
-The information provided by the applicant association in this questionnaire will help the IPA Membership Committee and General Assembly to form a view as to whether your Association fulfils IPA's criteria for a given membership category.
+We kindly ask all to complete a basic questionnaire on their activities.
+Together with the elegibility criteria, the information provided by the applicant association in this questionnaire will help the IPA Membership Committee and General Assembly to form a view as to whether your Association fulfils IPA's criteria for a given membership category.
 The IPA General Assembly decides, at its discretion, whether or not to accept any given application.